mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 ## Introduction

-There are two main approaches for companies to promote products and/or services: through mass campaigns, targeting general indiscriminate public, or through **direct marketing**, targeting a specific set of contacts.
+There are two main approaches for companies to promote products and/or services: through **mass campaigns**, targeting a general indiscriminate public, or through **direct marketing**, targeting a specific set of contacts.
 Nowadays, in a global competitive world, positive responses to mass campaigns are typically very low.
 Alternatively, direct marketing focuses on targets that assumably will be keener to that specific product/service, making these campaigns more efficient.
 But the increasingly vast number of marketing campaigns has reduced their effect on the general public.
 Furthermore, economical pressures and competition has led marketing managers to invest on direct campaigns with a strict and rigorous selection of contacts.

-Due to the internal competition and the current financial crisis, there are huge pressures for European banks to increase their financial assets.
+Ten years ago, due to the internal competition and the current financial crisis, there were huge pressures for European banks to increase their financial assets.
 One strategy is to offer attractive **long-term deposit** applications with good interest rates, in particular through direct marketing.
-A Portuguese institution has been offering term deposits to its clients for the past two years, but in a way that the board finds disorganized and inefficient.
-It looks as if too many contacts were made, for the subscriptions obtained.
+A Portuguese institution had been offering term deposits to its clients for the last two years, but in a way that the board finds disorganized and inefficient.
+It looked as if too many contacts were made, for the subscriptions obtained.

-The bank has been using its own contact-center to carry out direct marketing campaigns.
+A Portuguese bank had been using its own contact-center to carry out direct marketing campaigns.
 The telephone was the dominant marketing channel, although sometimes with an auxiliary use of the Internet online banking channel (*e.g*. by showing information to a specific targeted client).
 Furthermore, each campaign was managed in an integrated fashion and the results for all channels were outputted together.

-The manager in charge of the next campaign is expected to optimize the effort.
-His objective is to find a **predictive model**, based on data of the preceding campaign, for the success of a contact, *i.e*. whether the client subscribes the deposit.
-That model would increase the campaign's efficiency by identifying the main characteristics that affect success, helping in a better management of the available resources (*e.g*. human effort, phone calls and time) and the selection of a high quality and affordable set of potential clients.
+The manager in charge of the next campaign was expected to optimize the effort.
+His objective was to find a **predictive model**, based on data of the preceding campaign, for the success of a contact, *i.e*. whether the client subscribes the deposit.
+That model would increase the campaign's efficiency by identifying the main characteristics that affected success, helping in a better management of the available resources (*e.g*. human effort, phone calls and time) and the selection of a high quality and affordable set of potential clients.
 To be useful for the direct campaign, a predictive model must allow reducing the number of calls in a relevant way without losing a relevant number of subscribers.

 ## The data set